claudijo/poker-ts/README.md

 # Poker (TypeScript)
 Poker-ts is a poker game engine that can be used to serve Texas hold'em games for real players.

+Chip amounts only support integers.
+Treat the amounts as cents and do the conversion in the user interface layer if you want to support decimal numbers.

 ## Acknowledgment
 This library is a TypeScript port of the [C++ Poker library](https://github.com/JankoDedic/poker) written by Janko Dedic.
 Note that minor differences in the API might exist.